MARBLE: Multi-Armed Restless Bandits in Latent Markovian Environment: Simulation Results

 \section{Simulation Results}

 We study the convergence of the synchronous QWI on the MARBLE framework on a mobile push-notification recommender system with a calibrated simulator where each user is an arm with a discrete engagement state \(s\in\{1,2,3,4\}\) (from low to high engagement).
+All of the implementation details are available at GitHub.\footnote{\url{https://github.com/cloud-commits/MARBLE-QWI}.}

 Recommender systems personalize products, content, or services to increase engagement; on smartphones, this often occurs via push notifications, which are short, real-time messages delivered directly to the device \cite{resnick1997recommender}.
 Unlike pull-based recommendations, where users opt in by opening an app or visiting a site, pushes proactively interrupt, so targeting must balance engagement gains against annoyance and fatigue \cite{zhang2025robust}.
 At each decision step, the controller may activate \(M\) out of \(N\) users.
 Rewards capture immediate engagement (e.g., views and clicks) and depend on both the user state and an unobserved environment mode \(E_t\in\{E_1,E_2\}\) that switches according to a latent Markov chain.
 An unobserved latent state governs both rewards and transition dynamics, causing abrupt, exogenous nonstationarity.
 In other words, the latent state summarizes stochastic shocks affecting the recommender system and its users.
 Because arms evolve even when not pulled, the problem is restless.